purescript/purescript-transformers/docs/Module.md

 ### Types

-    data ReaderT r m a where
+    newtype ReaderT r m a where
       ReaderT :: r -> m a -> ReaderT r m a